-Return value Value Result >=0 Successful.
-The approximate execution time in ms until the breakp is hit. -2 Unsuccessful.
-Hardware reset is not supported by the emulator. -3 Unsuccessful.
-The reset strategy is not supported by the emulator.
-Table 27:hwResetRun ToBp return values For use with The C-SPY I-jet/JT AGjet driver The C-SPY J-Link/ J-Trace driver Description Performs a hardware reset, sets a breakpoint at the specified address, executes to breakpoint, and then removes it.
-The breakpoint address should be the start add the downloaded image after it has been copied to RAM. flash to RAM.
-The ded for running a boot loader that copies the application image from macro should be executed after the image has been downloaded to mage is verified.
-The macro can be run in execUserFlashExit bad.
-Example Resets the CPU wit $B{p}(0, 0 \times 400000, 10000)$ h the reset strategy 0 and executes to the address 0×400000 .
-If the ached within 10 seconds, execution stops in accordance with the hwResetWithStrategy
+The C-SPY I-jet/JTAGjet driver The C-SPY J-Link/J-Trace driver Description Performs a hardware reset, sets a breakpoint at the specified address, executes to the breakpoint, and then removes it.
+The breakpoint address should be the start address of the downloaded image after it has been copied to RAM.
+This macro is intended for running a boot loader that copies the application image from flash to RAM.
+The macro should be executed after the image has been downloaded to flash, but before the image is verified.
+The macro can be run in execUserFlashExit or execUserPreload.
+Example hwResetRunToBp(0,0x400000,10000) Resets the CPU with the reset strategy 0 and executes to the address 0x400000.
+If the breakpoint is not reached within 10 seconds, execution stops in accordance with the specified time out.

-Syntax hwResetWithStrategy(halt_delay, strategy) -------- -- -----------
+\\hwResetWithStrategy

-Parameters halt_delay The delay, in milliseconds, between th and the halt of the CPU.
-Use 0 (zero) immediately after reset; only when st to make the CPU halt strategy The C-SPY I-jet/JTAGjet driver only (hardware reset).
-For information abo strategies in the C-SPY J-Link driver, IAR J-Trace User Guide for JTAG En Cores . ut supported reset see the IAR J-Link and Return value Result Value Successful.
-The actual emulator delay in milliseconds, as implemented by the >=0 Successful.
-The delay f feature is not supported by the emulator -1 Unsuccessful.
-Hardwa re reset is not supported by the emulator -2 Unsuccessful.
-The res et strategy is not supported by the emulator -3 Table 28:hwResetWith Strategy return values For use with The C-SPY I-jet/JT AGjet driver The C-SPY J-Link/.
-J-Trace driver This macro exists al lso in the other C-SPY hardware drivers, bu at there it has no effect.
-Description Performs a hardware reset and a halt with delay of the target CPU.
-Example hwResetWithSt crategy(0,1) Resets the CPU and halts it using a breakpoint at memory add ress zero.
+Syntax hwResetWithStrategy( halt_delay, strategy ) Parameters halt_delay The delay, in milliseconds, between the end of the reset pulse and the halt of the CPU.
+Use 0 (zero) to make the CPU halt immediately after reset; only when strategy is set to 0. strategy The C-SPY I-jet/JTAGjet driver only supports strategy 2 (hardware reset).
+For information about supported reset strategies in the C-SPY J-Link driver, see the IAR J-Link and IAR J-Trace User Guide for JTAG Emulators for ARM Cores .

+Return value Result Value Successful.
+The actual delay in milliseconds, as implemented by the emulator >=0 Successful.
+The delay feature is not supported by the emulator -1 Unsuccessful.
+Hardware reset is not supported by the emulator -2 Unsuccessful.
+The reset strategy is not supported by the emulator -3 Table 20: huPosetWithStrategy roturn suglies
-isBatchMode

-isBatchMode()

-Return value

-Result Value

-True int 1

-False int O

-Table 20. isBatchMode return values

-Table 29: isBatchMode return values
+Table 29: \\hwResetWithStrategy return values